Non-invasive load measurement in the human tibia via spectral analysis of flexural waves: Results

 \subsection{In vivo measurement of flexural wave spectra}

-Using our wearable system, we perform measurements of flexural wave spectra in the left tibia of participants as they perform a medial-lateral swaying trial on an instrumented treadmill, during which the tibia undergoes an approximately periodic compressive loading ($\sim$ 3~Hz).
-The time-varying spectra of acceleration from one participant are shown in figure~\ref{fig:results-static}A as a spectrogram spanning the duration of the trial (30~s).
-Each vertical slice of figure~\ref{fig:results-static}A shows the amplitude of the acceleration spectrum in response to a single tap.
-The spectrogram has a ridge of peaks fluctuating around $\sim$ 600~Hz (black curve).
-The extracted peaks correspond strongly with the ground-truth tibial compression force measurement over the duration of the trial (figure~\ref{fig:results-static}B), with a Pearson correlation coefficient, $r=0.94$ (figure~\ref{fig:results-static}C).
-The correlation coefficients for the other two participants for medial-lateral swaying trials are $r=0.97, 0.88$ respectively (figures~\ref{fig:results-static-2},\ref{fig:results-static-3}).
+Using our wearable system, we measure flexural wave spectra in the left tibia of participants as they perform medial-lateral swaying on a stationary instrumented treadmill, during which the tibia undergoes an approximately periodic compressive loading ($\sim$ 0.2~Hz).
+The time-varying spectra of acceleration from one participant are shown as a spectrogram in figure~\ref{fig:results-static}A. Each vertical slice shows the magnitude of the acceleration spectrum in response to a single tap.
+Peak locations in the spectrogram form a ridge fluctuating around 1000~Hz (black curve).
+The spectrogram spans 6 to 30~s of the trial, as the first 6~s are used for calibration to locate the region of interest within which the peak ridge is extracted.
+Calibration data are not used in subsequent analyses.
+The extracted peak ridge corresponds strongly with the reference tibial compressive force measured using inverse dynamics (figure~\ref{fig:results-static}B), with a Pearson correlation coefficient, $r=0.95$ (figure~\ref{fig:results-static}C).

-We also measure the flexural wave spectrum in participants walking at 0.4~m/s.
-Figure~\ref{fig:results-walking}A shows data from one participant, comprising the ensemble mean and standard deviation of the extracted spectral peaks (red) and the ground-truth tibial compression force (blue), both normalized to the duration of stance.
-Over the entire trial, the spectral peaks were correlated with ground-truth tibial compression force with a Pearson correlation coefficient, $r=0.95$ (figure~\ref{fig:results-walking}B).
-The correlation coefficients for the other two participants for walking trials are $r=0.94, 0.88$ respectively (figures~\ref{fig:results-walking-2},\ref{fig:results-walking-3}).
+We also measure the flexural wave spectra in participants walking at 0.4~m/s.
+Figure~\ref{fig:results-walking} shows data from one participant, comprising the ensemble mean and standard deviation of the extracted spectral peak ridge and the reference tibial compressive force, both segmented and normalized to the duration of stance.
+The mean correlation coefficient across all stance phases for this participant is $r=0.97$.

+As summarized in table~\ref{tab:subject-wise-results}, correlation coefficients for the swaying trials range from 0.82 to 0.99 (mean $r=0.93$) across all participants.
+In the walking trials, correlation coefficients range from 0.81 to 0.98 (mean $r=0.93$).
+The corresponding data figures for all participants are provided in the SI figures~\ref{fig:swaying-data-supplement} and \ref{fig:walking-data-supplement}.